eduardocoraca/FaultDetection-SolarPanel/README.md

-# FaultDetection-SolarPanel
+# Fault Detection on Solar Panels
-Fault detection program based on photographs from solar panels.
+Fault detection program based on images from solar panels.